brag00n/PanicInTheDungeon/README.md

 # Node PaniqueAuDonjon App

-A Node app built with PHaser.
+A Node app built with Phaser.
 For demonstration purposes and a tutorial.

 Node provides the RESTful API.
 Phaser provides the frontend and accesses the API.